Plants That Are Toxic to Cats [Complete List of Plants To Avoid!]

 Is Hemp Toxic to Cats?

-The hemp plant itself is toxic to cats.
-If ingested, it could cause vomiting, diarrhea, drooling, and stomach irritation.
+The hemp plant itself didn't make the list of non-toxic plants for cats.
+If ingested, it could cause vomiting, diarrhea or abdominal pain, drooling, and stomach irritation.
 It is safe for ingestion only once the hemp plant material has been properly handled and processed into safe-to-consume products.

 One example of the most popular hemp-derived product is CBD, which is both legal and generally safe for cats.
 While we don't advise letting your cat chew on cannabis leaves, CBD can actually be very beneficial for your feline friend.
 Experts have found that hemp oil is harmless for cats.